 Financial conflicts of interest and Peer Community In

 PCI forbids financial conflicts of interest (fCOIs).
-The PCI code of conduct (https://peercommunityin.org/ + CODE OF CONDUCT) states that:
+The PCI code of conduct (https://peercommunityin.org/) states that:

 “Authors should have no financial conflict of interest (see the definition below) relating to the articles they submit to PCI.”

 “A financial conflict of interest occurs when the authors, recommenders or reviewers:

 – Receive (or have received, during the last four years) salaries, reimbursements, fees, fellowships, grants, or funding from an entity with financial interests potentially affected by the results of the research presented in the article,

 – Have shares or stocks in an entity with economic interests potentially affected by the results of the research presented in the article or

 – Hold patents linked to the research presented in the article”